tylermercer/personal-website/src/content/posts/software/partial-clone-git-repo.md

 I upgraded my computer a few months ago, and, after some thought, decided to turn my old one into a writing-only device.
-The goal was to use _higher-order agency thinking_---decisions that shape one's decisions[^innerhelm]---to enable myself to focus more deeply on my journaling, this blog, [Innerhelm](https://innerhelm.com), and my other writing.
-I removed everything not related to writing from this device: accounts and bookmarks in my browser, the messaging apps I use, the handful of games I had installed, and even the VS Code extensions I use that don't relate to Markdown.
+The goal was to use _higher-order agency thinking_---decisions that shape one’s decisions[^innerhelm]---to enable myself to focus more deeply on my journaling, this blog, [Innerhelm](https://innerhelm.com), and my other writing.
+I removed everything not related to writing from this device: accounts and bookmarks in my browser, the messaging apps I use, the handful of games I had installed, and even the VS Code extensions I use that don’t relate to Markdown.
 (I use VS Code for my writing for a few reasons, most notably (a) because I have yet to find a text editor I like that supports the inline footnotes syntax I use, and (b) because I have a large amount of muscle memory built up for getting around it, which